PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 <!-- overview -->

-Kubernetes runs your workload by placing containers into Pods to run on _Nodes_.
+PlaidCloud runs your workload by placing containers into Pods to run on _Nodes_.
 A node may be a virtual or physical machine, depending on the cluster.
 Each node is managed by the
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}}